Past Names of the Day

 AMINAH: A beautiful Arabic name, meaning either 'truthful' or 'young.'
 It was the name of the Prophet Muhammed's mother.

-AMITY Virtue names like Grace and Hope are becoming popular these days.
+AMITY: Virtue names like Grace and Hope are becoming popular these days.
 Why not use the less common Amity?
 This pretty name means 'peaceful relations; friendship'

 AMOUR: means 'love' in French.
 It's also an Armenian man's name meaning 'solid, strong, firm'